Thinking Differently About the Employer-Employee Relationship

 Date: June 25, 2026

-Promise-Based Management (PBM) creates a contractual relationship between employers and employees.
-Management offers a job, employees accept the offer, and employees provide labor; employers provide wages/benefits.
+Human Performance (HP) and Promise-Based Management (PBM) create a contractual relationship between employers and employees.
+Management offers a job; employees accept the offer and provide labor; employers provide wages and benefits.
 Each side assumes duties, responsibilities, and accountabilities.

 Management’s Promises: compensation, direction, resources, lawful working conditions, and fair administration.